mr-fab/mpac_poc/README.md

 ## POC Executive Overview

-### Segmentation
+### Workload/Network Segmentation
 - Container to Container
 - Container to Linux
 - Linux to Linux
-- PROD to DEV will be denied
-- DEV to PROD will be denied
+- Linux to CIDR

 ### Service (User to Service)
 - OAUTH2 / OIDC
 - Mutual TLS (Certificate)

-### Linux
-- Users’s (including root) will be permitted to access local YUM repo’s only.
-- Users will not be permitted to access internet
-- Users of group “redwood” will be permitted to access a resource labeled “modern”
-- Users of group “paloalto” will be denied access to rescue labeled “modern”

-### Linux
+### Additional Use Cases
-- Users’s (including root) will be permitted to access local YUM repo’s only.
-- Users will not be permitted to access internet by default
--
+- PROD to DEV and DEV to PROD be denied (regardless of workload type)
-- Users of group “redwood” will be permitted to access a resource labeled “modern”
+- Access to Yum repos will only be permitted to officially sanctioned repos
-- Users of group “paloalto” will be denied access to rescue labeled “modern”
+- Limit access to resources based on group identity

 ## Base Requirements